Spaghetti Squash Casserole

 This post may contain affiliate links.
 See my disclosure policy.

-This spaghetti squash casserole takes comforting weeknight dinners to a new level!
-Spaghetti squash “noodles” are baked in an irresistibly cheesy cream sauce with tender chicken until hot and bubbly.
-The perfect low carb comfort food for family dinners!
+My spaghetti squash casserole features ‘noodles’ baked in an irresistibly cheesy cream sauce with tender chicken until hot and bubbly.
+It’s such a cozy weeknight dinner.

 I absolutely love fall and all of the amazing comfort foods that come with it!
-Just like my zucchini casserole or butternut squash casserole, this spaghetti squash casserole recipe is a go-to comfort meal in our household as soon as the cold weather hits.
+My spaghetti squash casserole recipe is a go-to comfort meal in our household as soon as the cold weather hits.

 Spaghetti squash gets a bad wrap for being bland and tasteless, but like most foods, it comes down to how to use it.
-Baking it in a cheesy casserole completely transforms it into something impressive.
+Baking it in a cheesy casserole completely transforms it into something the whole family will beg for.

 Table of Contents